 - The IDs used for the lists of clients, projects and vendors are shared across the whole system, so your system for these should be well-planned and consistent.
 For more about Project IDs, see "Setting up Clients and Projects."
 You can have more than one system for these, as long as it is logical and strictly enforced.

-On the other hand, the IDs used within a project (areas, rooms, objects, etc.) are completely independent of any other project.
+On the other hand, except for Vendor IDs (shared across projects) the IDs used within a project (areas, rooms, objects, etc.) are completely independent of any other project.
 Although the meaning of any prefixes used in the ID does not nomally change, the ID itself can be changed to meet numbering requirements or to satisfy a client's own pre-established system of IDs.
 FF&EZ will adjust all reports and screens automatically (see "Changing Room IDs, Tags and Spec IDs" for details).

 - Numbers should generally be used to simply identify different members of a large class of items.
 However, a short numeric prefix (1...9 or 01...99) can be used to create a specific sort order regardless of names or descriptions, especially if the numbers represent a very standardized code (such as MasterFormat or similar).
 However, be careful not to revert to IDs that cannot be understood by your co-workers or clients.